ZRaup/Zachary-Raup/README.md

 I hold certifications as a Data Science Associate and Data Analyst Associate from DataCamp, along with specialized certifications in Python and SQL.
 My coursework has also included advanced machine learning topics, equipping me with a solid foundation in both theoretical concepts and practical applications.

-Professionally, I have developed robust capabilities in Python for data analysis, leveraging techniques such as exploratory data analysis, data cleaning, and statistical modeling.
+Professionally, I have developed robust capabilities in Python for data science, leveraging techniques such as exploratory data analysis, data cleaning, and statistical modeling.
 I am proficient in SQL querying, adept at managing and extracting insights from large datasets to support data-driven decision-making.
 Additionally, I possess advanced skills in data visualization using Tableau and Power BI, creating insightful visualizations that effectively communicate findings and support strategic initiatives.

 I am dedicated to applying my expertise in Python, SQL, and data visualization tools to solve challenging problems and contribute meaningfully to data-driven projects.
 I thrive in collaborative environments and am committed to continuous learning and professional growth in the dynamic field of data science.